Catalyst-42/neiroart/README.md

 - numpy
 - Pillow

-To setup the environment install modules according to `requirements.txt`:
+To set up the environment, install the packages according to `requirements.txt`:

 ```
 $ pip3 install -r requirements.txt